shamsch/wipe-reddit-history/README.md

 # Wipe Reddit History
 A simple AWS Lambda function to wipe Reddit history.
 Currently, it only delete 95% of the comments that are older than 72 hours have less 1 karma.
 This is a very specific use case for my personal preference which you should modify to your liking.
-The function is triggered by every 12 hours by AWS EventBridge.
+The function is triggered every 12 hours by AWS EventBridge.
 Deployed by AWS CloudFormation through GitHub Actions by dispatching manually.

 ### ENVIRONMENT VARIABLE TO RUN GITHUB ACTIONS
 Set up the following variable in GitHub repository secrets to run the GitHub Actions.